Should my private jet company provide ground transportation as well?

 When a broker arranges car transport and the client is running late, all they have to do is inform their broker.
-The broker will then call the car company and aircraft operator to inform them of the delay and also make arrangements for the car company at the client's destination to pick them up at a later time.
-Having the broker take care of this saves clients a lot of time, and they can focus entirely on their work, making the entire process seamless to them.
-If clients arrive earlier than expected, their broker can call ahead to the car company at their destination so they are there when you land.
+The broker will then call the car company and aircraft operator to inform them of the delay, and also make arrangements for the car company at the client's destination to pick them up at a later time.
+Having the broker take care of these, saves clients a lot of time, and they can focus entirely on their work, making the entire process seamless for them.
+If clients arrive earlier than expected, their broker can call ahead to the car company at their destination, so they are there when they land.

 Is it possible to order any kind of car through the broker?

 Brokers can definitely order any ground transportation on clients' behalf, but they can only order what's available in the area; the more remote the location, the less access there is to the higher-end cars.
 A black full-size SUV like a Suburban or an Escalade is pretty standard.
 If clients want a high-end exotic rental like a Ferrari or Lamborghini, they would most likely have to secure that directly.

 Brokers are generally experts in terms of chauffeured cars and can make that a seamless experience.
 If clients want a Hertz rental car, brokers can set it up with the client's membership number.
 When the client shows up, they will have to show their ID and sign for the actual vehicle using their credit card.